weizheng1910/Learning-Notes/SystemsDesign.md

 #### E-tags
 * If the resource has not changed even after the cache has expired, then the cached response can still be used.
 * E-tags are arbitrary tokens which tracks the version of the resource, allowing the client to use the cached response though it has expired.
+* When the client first makes a request for the resource, it receives an ETag which states the current version of the resource.
-* When a client makes a request, it includes the Etag it has previously received in the request header.
+* When a client makes another request, it includes the Etag in the request header.
-* The server checks the Etag token, and the if token hasn't been changed, 304 Not modified status code is sent back to the client.
+* The server checks the Etag token, and the if token hasn't changed, a 304 Not modified status code is sent back to the client.
 * The client then gets the resource from the cache, and resets the expiry duration.

 ##### Making new updates before cache expires
-* A cache response is considered valid until it expires.
-If an application owner made an update to the resource, its end users wwould not receive the update if their cache response have not expired.
-To go around this, the application owner can rename its file so that the client interprets it as a new request which hasn't been previously made.
+* A cached response is considered valid until it expires.
+If an application owner made an update to the resource, its end users would not receive the update if their cached response have not expired.
+To force an update, the application owner can rename its file so that the client interprets it as a request from a new resource.